jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 As a result, the cannabis landscape has shifted.
 The insatiable demand for novel cannabinoid blends no longer relies exclusively on careful plant cultivation.
 Instead, isolated cannabinoids can be mixed in precise proportions to produce desired effects, offering a level of customization previously unattainable through traditional growing methods.
-Since the 1986, cannabinoids were hindered by legal ambiguity.[^rubin2023] After the 2018 Farm Bill, many interesting cannabinoids became legal.[^shea2024]
+Since 1986, cannabinoids were hindered by legal ambiguity.[^rubin2023] After the 2018 Farm Bill, many interesting cannabinoids became legal.

 Cannabinoids can be organized into two categories: THC-like and CBD-like.
 In general, the experience of one or more THC-like substances are improved by pairing with one or more CBD-like substances.
 However, some single cannabinoids are great in isolation.